peethree/chembaby/README.md

 #### how to use:

-* download the six '7-zip' files in the "chembaby app" folder (the source code of the app is also in this folder, but does not need to be downloaded)
+* download the six '7-zip' files in the 'chembaby app' folder (the source code of the app is also in this folder, but does not need to be downloaded)
 * extract the files by right clicking the first archive file (001), followed by selecting "Open archive".
 Then select all 6 files and extract.
 * open the program
 * navigate to where you've stored your .txt files that need plotting